TAX ROLL BILLING INFORMATION

 A. In Riverside County, property tax bills are mailed during the first week of October with the first installment due November 1.
 The County considers property tax bills delinquent if they are not paid by 5 p.m. on December 10.
 Payments received after this date will be assessed a 10% penalty.
 The second installment is due February 1 and delinquent if not paid by 5 p.m. on April 10.
 If either December 10 or April 10 falls on a Saturday, Sunday or County holiday, the delinquency date is the next regular business day.

 Q. I only live in Palm Desert part time.
 Do I have to pay for a full year’s trash service?

 A. The City’s agreement with Burrtec includes a provision that allows part-time residents to stop trash service for a period of up to four months.
-This represents an increase from the prior rule that only allowed one 30-day stop service period.
 Prior to leaving town, part-time residents should call Burrtec to stop service.
 Burrtec will issue a refund for the time when service was discontinued.
 The four months of stop service can be for four consecutive months or it can be split into two two-monthly periods.
-Please note that a $17.31 charge to restart service will apply.
+Please note that a service fee to restart service will apply.